ethereum/solc-js/README.md

 Starting from version 0.4.11 there is a new entry point named `compileStandardWrapper()` which supports Solidity's [standard JSON input and output](https://solidity.readthedocs.io/en/develop/using-the-compiler.html#compiler-input-and-output-json-description).
 It also maps old compiler output to it.

+#### From version 0.4.20

+Starting from version 0.4.20 a Semver compatible version number can be retrieved on every compiler release, including old ones, using the `semver()` method.

 ### Using with Electron

 **Note:**